 #3 Breakfast Tacos

 For people who are not fans of smoothies and oatmeal, but still make good use of a macro calculator (like this one I use every day) very seriously and wish to have a proper breakfast before hitting the gym, there is a solution.
-Items like dietary tacos, for example, might be the perfect idea – rich in proteins and fiber, they are a great source of energy, an efficient way to wake up and a helpful assistant when trying to lose weight.
-Moreover, they are easy to prepare and you can personalize them any way you want.
+Items like dietary tacos, for example, might be the perfect idea – rich in proteins and fibre, they are a great source of energy, an efficient way to wake up and a helpful assistant when trying to lose weight.
+Moreover, they are easy to prepare and you can personalise them any way you want.

 Oatmeal is a surprisingly high-protein breakfast choice not many people know about and an amazing way to start your day.
 Based on oat grains, it includes about 10 to 20 grams of protein, but you can always mix it up a little and add ingredients like chia seeds, almonds or even a banana on top of it, making it extra delicious.